|This is an unofficial version.

 (c) the removal of the tree is required to permit work on public infrastructure to occur and the cost of performing the work without removing the tree would be excessive.

-27(2) A person does not require an arborist licence if the only services he or she provides is the cutting down and removal of an entire tree.
+Subsection (1) does not apply if the only services a person provides is the cutting down and removal of an entire tree.

 (a) the Government of Canada;